pymanga/pyMANGA/PopulationLib/Dispersal/Uniform/Uniform.md

 # Description

-Dispersal module that defines the location of initial and new plants.
+Dispersal module that defines the location new plants.

 New plants are randomly distributed in the model domain.